Configuring iSyncr Desktop for WiFi Syncing

 - Retry Policy - This setting controls how many times the phone will retry commands used to retrieve information from your computer when there are unexpected errors.
 The default policy (Normal) retries failing commands up to four times, whereas the Aggressive policy will retry up to 50 times.
 Most people should stick with the Normal policy unless you have a reason to change it.

 - Show Notifications - Toggles whether or not the app sends status bar notifications.
 This is on by default because it makes it less likely that the Android OS will suspend the app during a sync.

 - Sync Checked Songs - Toggles whether or not the app will sync songs that are unchecked in your iTunes Library.
 If set, it will not sync them.

 - Delete Abandoned - Toggles whether or not the app will automatically clean up (delete) songs that are not a part of any synced playlist during a sync.
 Use caution here; if you have previously used iSyncr to sync your entire Music playlist and don't have it selected in WiFi, this option will cause the majority of your music to be automatically removed for you.
 Turning this option on also limits you to syncing with only one iSyncr Desktop.

 - Sync Folder - If you'd rather sync to a folder other than the default "syncr" on your drives, you can specify an alternate sync folder name, such as "Music".

-- Upload Amazon MP3s - Toggles whether or not the app will scan the filesystem for Amazon MP3s and attempt to upload them to the server for you.
+- Upload Amazon MP3s - Toggles whether or not the app will scan the filesystem for Amazon MP3s and attempt to upload them to the iTunes for you.